canriquez/ruby-twitter-bot/README.md

 ![screenshot](./app_screenshot.png)

-# This project delivers on following basic specifications
+# This project delivers on the following basic specifications
 - When locally executed, the program checks a specified twitter account and repo to verify the update status.
 - Reads through a specified file inside the github user's fork of 100-days-of-code: https://github.com/carlosmicro/100-days-of-code
 - Checks for the '**Twitter:RXDYY' mark in the repo's record to identify a valid update.